spdx/spdx-3-model/model/Operations/Operations-classes-draft.md

     - Enumeration, possibly external provider

 # Notes
-- remove 'supplierFossContact' from 'SupplierDeliverableFactsAssessmentRelationship'?
+- remove 'supplierFossContact' from 'SupplierDeliverableFacts'?
     - this is probably better tracked in CRM and linked to 'Agent' class supplier information
 - 'Delivery' as its own relationship rather than part of an assessment?